open-telemetry/oteps/text/trace/0157-messaging-semantic-conventions.md

 Messages are processed as a stream and settled to specific checkpoints.
 A checkpoint points to a position of the stream up to which messages were processed and settled.
 Messages cannot be settled individually, instead, the checkpoint needs to be forwarded.
+Usually the consumer is responsible for storing checkpointing information, not the intermediary.

 Checkpoint-based settlement systems are designed to efficiently receive and settle batches of messages.
 However, it is not possible to settle messages